 Editor in Chief: Aimee Sher (she/her/they/them) is a writer and piano instructor based in Los Angeles.
 She has previously served as a moderator at Progressive Asian American Christians and as the ‘On Gender’ section editor at Inheritance Magazine.
-She is a queer Taiwanese American Christian and has a husband and a toddler.
+She is a queer Taiwanese American Christian and has a husband and two little rascals running around.
 Aimee spends her spare time ‘Netflix and knitting’ and reading trashy YA novels.
 She is interested in the practice of making things with hands to further goals of a sustainable life and planet-care (baking, cooking, sewing, knitting) and you can see her slow fashion adventures on Instagram @aimeeshermakes.

 As I Am Editor: Christopher Paek (he/him) is a social science researcher based in Washington, D.C. working on international development projects.
 On the side, he’s an aspiring writer interested in exploring Asian American themes related to race/ethnicity, identity, migration, and the politics of belonging.